SHARONZACHARIA/SHARONZACHARIA/README.md

 ### 🚀 About Me

-I specialize in analyzing data to derive actionable insights.
-Leveraging my expertise in Splunk, Dynatrace, and cloud technology, alongside a Master’s in Data Science, I excel in transforming raw data into valuable business insights that drive informed decision-making.
-My proficiency in machine learning and deep learning enables me to develop predictive models and enhance data-driven strategies for optimal outcomes.
+- 📊 **Data Analysis:** Specialize in analyzing data to derive actionable insights.
+- 🛠️ **Expertise:** Proficient in Splunk, Dynatrace, and cloud technology.
+- 🎓 **Education:** Pursuing a Master’s in Data Science.
+- 💡 **Insight Generation:** Excel in transforming raw data into valuable business insights that drive informed decision-making.
+- 🤖 **Machine Learning:** Skilled in developing predictive models using machine learning and deep learning techniques.
+- 📈 **Data-Driven Strategies:** Enhance data-driven strategies for optimal outcomes.

 ### 🔧 Technologies & Tools